 Obstructive Sleep Apnea (OSA) is considered perhaps the most common sleep disorder in the world.
 It affects 50-70 million adults annually, and can range in severity from annoying to gravely impairing.
-Today we will cover some of the fundamentals of OSA, what it is and what causes it, how you can determine if you have it, and explain how a quick visit to South Florida Sinus and Allergy Center can help you find long-term relief.
+Today we will cover some of the fundamentals of OSA, what it is and what causes it, how you can determine if you have it, and explain how a quick visit to Florida Sinus & Snoring Specialists can help you find long-term relief.

 What is Obstructive Sleep Apnea?